motonuke/Random-Search-Generator/README.md

 There are the following parameters available:

--WordList        - Provide the full path to a word list file to generate psuedo random searches
+* WordList        - Provide the full path to a word list file to generate psuedo random searches

--DesktopLoops     - [Optional, Defaults to 36] Specify the number of searches to perform on the Desktop based browser
+* DesktopLoops     - [Optional, Defaults to 36] Specify the number of searches to perform on the Desktop based browser

--DesktopLoops     - [Optional, Defaults to 22] Specify the number of searches to perform on the Mobile based browser
+* DesktopLoops     - [Optional, Defaults to 22] Specify the number of searches to perform on the Mobile based browser

--Interactive      - [Optional, Defaults to Off] Switch to specify Interactive mode, will provide feedback about the scripts progress.
+* Interactive      - [Optional, Defaults to Off] Switch to specify Interactive mode, will provide feedback about the scripts progress.
 Otherwise, no screen output is provide and the script will terminate all browswer theads when complete.

 Example: